A pond can add color and life to any landscape, and it’s a weekend project that anyone can complete.

-Starting along the edge, dig out the edging to a depth of 9 to 12 inches.
+Starting along the edge, dig out a trench for the edging to a depth of 9 to 12 inches.
 Then remove all dirt within the pond area by layers, digging from the center outwards.
 Dig 2 inches deeper than the pool depth to allow for sand underlayment (less for other materials).
 Create a spot to overwinter plants and fish.
 In cold areas, you need a zone that won't freeze.
 It should be 3 feet deep and 3 feet wide.
 Don't place a fountain or pump in this deep zone.
 Dig an 8- to 12-inch shelf for marginal plants (plants that like shallow water).
 Position the marginal plant shelf so that the plants frame your view of the water garden.
 Then dig a ledge for the edging as deep as the edging material less 1 inch and slightly less wide.
 The top of the finished edging should be at least 1 inch above the surrounding terrain to prevent runoff from entering the pond.
 As you dig, angle the sides slightly, about 20 degrees, and make sure the edges of the pond are level with the other side.
 If they aren't level, the liner will show.
 Check by placing a carpenter's level on a long, straight board placed over the hole.

 Carefully inspect the hole for sharp stones or roots and remove them.
 Flexible liners are susceptible to punctures from rocks, gravel, broken tree roots and other sharp objects.
 Cushion the liner with an underlayment of some kind.
 Options include 2 to 3 inches of sand, fiberglass insulation material or newspaper.
 Most water garden suppliers offer a tough, flexible underlayment material specifically designed for use with pond liners.
 Place your chosen material in the bottom of the hole and on any shelves cut into the sides of the pond.
 Also, pack damp sand into any holes in the sidewalls where large rocks were removed.